msoute/vertx-deploy-tools/README.md

-vertx-deploy-mod
+vertx-deploy
 ================
 # Introduction

-Tooling to deploy Vert.X modules, generic artifacts and (application) configuration onto cloud based instances (Ec2).
+Tooling to deploy Vert.X applications, generic artifacts and (application) configuration onto cloud based instances (Ec2).

-## TODO
-* Default AMI

 # Installation / Configuration

 ## Installation.
-Install as any other module in sys-mods with max 1 verticle instance.
+Install as any other application in with max 1 verticle instance.
 Init.d scripts are provided for redhad and debian based systems. install as vertx (debian|redhat.vertx) and vertx-deploy (debian|redhat.vertx.deploy).
 Place defaults in /etc/defaults/vertx and configure as needed.